pytest-dev/pytest/doc/en/background/goodpractices.rst

   * ``test_`` prefixed test functions or methods outside of class
   * ``test_`` prefixed test functions or methods inside ``Test`` prefixed test classes (without an ``__init__`` method)

-For examples of how to customize your test discovery :doc:`example/pythoncollection`.
+For examples of how to customize your test discovery :ref:`pythoncollection`.

 Within Python modules, ``pytest`` also discovers tests using the standard :ref:`unittest.TestCase <unittest.TestCase>` subclassing technique.